mrcodymichaelsmith/Cody-Leetcode/Arrays 101/README.md

 # Arrays 101 Table of Contents
 ## [01 What is an Array](https://github.com/mrcodymichaelsmith/Cody-Leetcode/tree/main/Arrays%20101/01%20What%20is%20an%20Array) (Currently working on)
 - Max Consecutive Ones (DONE)
-- Find Numbers with Even Number of Digits (1 of 4)
+- Find Numbers with Even Number of Digits (DONE)
 - Squares of a Sorted Array (Pending)
 ## 02 Inserting Items Into an Array
 - Duplicate Zeros